carrier-io/carrier-io.github.io/_posts/2023-05-20-carrier-platform-ubuntu.md

 ### Prerequisites

-Before installing Carrier, you need to ensure that the following tools are installed on your CentOS system:
+Before installing Carrier, you need to ensure that the following tools are installed on your Ubuntu system:

 - [Docker](https://docs.docker.com/desktop/install/ubuntu/) 4.19.0+
 - [Docker Compose](https://docs.docker.com/compose/install/)